Motorcycle practical test: Licence Categories

-Available to those over 19 years of age, successful completion of the A2 test allows the licence holder to ride any motorcycle not exceeding 35kw in power.
-Under this licence more powerful motorcycles may be ridden, however they must be restricted to 35 kW.
+Available to those over 19 years of age, successful completion of the A2 test allows the licence holder to ride any motorcycle not exceeding 35kW in power and with a power-to-weight ratio below 0.2kW per kg.
+Under this licence more powerful motorcycles may be ridden, however they must be restricted to 35kW, and must not have an unrestricted power of over 70kW.
 There is no maximum speed restriction.